What is the Pam De Young Net Zero Energy Fund?

 - Applications may be submitted between April 30 and June 30 each year.

-- Applicants will be required to show that their request is part of a larger creation care plan that includes exceptional energy conservation, engages many members and is a public witness to the community.
+- Applicants are asked to show that their request is part of a larger creation care plan that includes exceptional energy conservation, engages many members and is a public witness to the community.

 Turning Away From Despair: NASA Scientist Calls Mennonite Churches to Pursue Renewable Energy, by Jennifer Schrock.
 This article was published in the August 2016 print issue of The Mennonite.